1. Home

 This may help any early termination conversations go smoothly.
 It may also help to compare broadband deals beforehand to know what else is out there.

 Another time prices are likely to increase is when your broadband contract comes to an end.
-If you stick with the same provider and don’t switch to a new broadband deal, your monthly payments are likely to go up dramatically.
-This is because the fixed term has finished.
+If you don't either re-contract or switch provider when your contract ends, your monthly payments are likely to go up dramatically.
+This is because the fixed term has finished and you're free to switch at just one month's notice.

 Your provider no longer has to charge the rate you agreed on for the duration of your contract.
 Most providers will take advantage of this and put up your fee, but they must give you notice before your contract ends.